Facts About Canada That You Might Be Shocked to Know

 The most populous province is Ontario with 13 million people, followed by Quebec.

-Dr. James Naismith has invested basketball, he is a Canadian.
+Dr. James Naismith has invented basketball, he is a Canadian.